OHDSI/PhenotypeLibrary/README.md

 Introduction
 ============
 PhenotypeLibrary is a repository to store the content of the OHDSI Phenotype library.
+These phenotype/cohort definitions have under gone an OHDSI best practice Phenotype Development and Evaluation Process by the OHDSI Phenotype Development and Evaluation work group.
+This [workgroup](https://forums.ohdsi.org/t/ohdsi-phenotype-library-announcements/16910), through a OHDSI community wide collaboration effort, evaluates and maintains cohort definitions in an [Atlas instance](https://atlas-phenotype.ohdsi.org/#/home).
+Definitions that have graduated through this process are published in this repository, and are thus considered high quality cohort definitions.

+cohortId's in this repository are persistent (similar to OMOP Concept Id) i.e. once published it maybe expected to stay the same between releases of the Phenotype library (i.e. backward compatible).
+Version numbers in this repository follows [HADES](https://ohdsi.github.io/Hades/index.html) convention, and changes (addition or deletions) are reported as [News](https://ohdsi.github.io/PhenotypeLibrary/news/index.html).
+Phenotype Development and Evaluation Workgroup will be responsible to maintain a cadence for the cohort life cycle - including deprecation and additions.

 Features
 ========
-- Contains all approved phenotypes (ie. cohort definitions) of the OHDSI Phenotype Library.
+- Contains all phenotypes (ie. cohort definitions) that have been approved by the OHDSI Phenotype Development and Evaluation workgroup.
 - Phenotypes are available as SQL statements and JSON.
-- Can directly be used with the OHDSI [CohortGenerator](https://ohdsi.github.io/CohortGenerator/) package to instantiate cohorts.
+- Can provide cohortDefinitionSet object that maybe directly used as input by other OHDSI R packages like OHDSI [CohortGenerator](https://ohdsi.github.io/CohortGenerator/) and [CohortGenerator] (https://ohdsi.github.io/CohortDiagnostics/).
+See accompanying vignettes.

 Technology
 ============